eclipse-kura/kura/README.md

 System Requirements
 -------------------

-Eclipse Kura is compatible with Java 8 (`Bundle-RequiredExecutionEnvironment: JavaSE-1.8`) and OSGi R6.
+Eclipse Kura™ is compatible with Java 8 (`Bundle-RequiredExecutionEnvironment: JavaSE-1.8`) and OSGi R6.

 Development Model
 -----------------
-Development on Kura follows a [variant of the gitflow model](https://github.com/eclipse/kura/wiki/New-Kura-Git-Workflow).
+Development on Kura™ follows a [variant of the gitflow model](https://github.com/eclipse/kura/wiki/New-Kura-Git-Workflow).
 Development is made on the [develop branch](/eclipse/kura/tree/develop).
 The master branch is not used anymore.

 Getting Started
 -----------------

-Development for Kura can be done in Eclipse IDE using the Kura Development Environment, in a gateway or in a Docker container.
+Development for Kura™ can be done in Eclipse IDE using the Kura™ Development Environment, in a gateway or in a Docker container.

 ## Development Environment